-A richly flavoured soup, spiced with curry powder.
+Mulligatawny is a richly flavoured soup, spiced with curry powder and thickened with rice.
 Perfect for a cold day, serve with a dollop of tangy sour cream.

 Melt the butter with the oil in a large saucepan and stir in the onion, garlic, carrots, celery and sweet potato.
 Cook over a medium heat for 10 minutes, stirring regularly until the vegetables are beginning to soften and brown lightly.
 Stir in the apple pieces and sprinkle over the curry powder.
 Cook for a further 2 minutes more, stirring as it cooks.